aimanalhazmi/ECG-Time-Series-Classification/README.md

 3. **Data Augmentation & Feature Engineering**: Enhance model robustness with time/frequency domain augmentations and optional feature extraction.
 4. **Data Reduction**: Reduce dataset size using sampling, compression, or embeddings, and evaluate model performance at different reduction levels.

-The final deliverables include a report, runnable code for all tasks, and three test prediction files (`base.csv`, `augment.csv`, `reduced.csv`).
+The final deliverables include a report, runnable code for all tasks, and test prediction files.

 ## Structure
 ```